Combinatron/Emulator/README.md

 The primitive ops are pretty thoroughly tested.
 The operations defined in Combinatron.hs are written to closely match the specification, so should be obviously correct.

+There are a number of things I am specifically looking for help with.
+Talk to me if you're interested in any of these.

+* A higher-level language that compiles to the basic combinators.
+* Exploration of the possible programming strategies and paradigms for this architecture.
+* Exploration of the different strategies for distributing work across multiple Combinatron processors.
+I have a number of ideas for this.
+Talk to me if you're interested.
+* Exploration of how to wrangle hardware level details like interacting with peripherals.
+* Strategies for hardware assisted garbage collection.